-The WPP is proud that despite only being established in 2017 it has already managed to pool c70% of the Constituent Authorities' assets.
-This is a marginal decrease from last year due to a fall in the market value of the sub funds mainly as a result of the volatility of global markets.
-It is pleasing to see that all eight of the Constituent Authorities have made use of at least one of the sub-funds.
+It is pleasing to see that all eight of the Constituent Authorities have made use of at least one of the sub-funds with all eight investing in the new Sustainable Active Equity fund.
 The pooling progress to date has ensured that the WPP has been able to provide significant benefits of scale to the Constituent Authorities via cost savings and improved value for money.
 See page 27 for more detail.